 Average yearly income: $52,718

-In this role, you’ll provide for the safety and comfort of whatever troops and passengers are aboard and ensure that cargo, baggage, and mail all make it on and off of the aircraft safely.
+In addition, aircraft loadmasters ensure the safety and comfort of all passengers, and make sure that cargo, baggage, and mail make it on and off of the aircraft safely.

 11. Security Force Officer